 The 2-1-1 system helps people connect with education and training opportunities and find the means of addressing substance-abuse, child-care, and other issues that may be preventing their entry into the workforce.

 2-1-1 services are available to all New Yorkers.
-In New York State in 2014, over 2 million calls were handled by 2-1-1 contact centers.
-Only one other state, Texas, handled more 2-1-1 calls.
+In New York State in 2017, just under 2 million calls and 842 text based contacts were handled by 2-1-1 contact centers.

-Additionally, the 2-1-1 online listings of services were searched by millions of people, reflecting new ways for people to find the information and help they need.
+Additionally, the 2-1-1 online listings of services (containing nearly 69,000 programs and more than 29,000 organizations) were searched by millions of people, reflecting new ways for people to find the information and help they need.
+Visits to 2-1-1 websites totaled 18.6 million in 2017.

 While initially developed with access to day-to-day human services in mind, 2-1-1 in NYS and across the country has proven to be an asset in disaster response and long-term recovery.
 2-1-1 relieves 911 and other government agencies of calls for non-emergency assistance during and after a disaster.
 Past examples in New York State include snow and ice storms, flooding, as well as Hurricane Irene and Super storm Sandy.